 The Formation of the Walton-on-the-Naze Yacht Club

 Crab Knoll buoy must have been in existence before this time as one of the first acts of the new club was to authorise Mr W Hammond, a local boatman, to “put the chain in order”.
-It then appointed a sub-committee to carry out the buoying of the Channel inside the Pye Sands and to meet Mr Eagle Senior to view the site of the proposed new hard “above the Twizzle”.
+It then appointed a sub-committee to carry out the buoying of the Channel inside the Pye Sands, and to meet Mr Woodruffe Eagle to view the site of the proposed new hard “above the Twizzle”.
 The Hon.
 Sec. wrote to the Elder Brethren of Trinity House “praying them to put a big buoy on the end of the Pye Sands” but received a reply that they were unable.
 Later, in December 1915, Mr Hammond was offered £1 to replace Crab Knoll buoy, recover one escaped buoy and sort out mooring chains.

 In May 1918, it had been agreed that a small buoy be placed at Pye End, but that more buoys need not be put down as the channel was already “well marked by beacons”.
 During the following year, at the time of the Notice to Mariners, the committee arranged that Pye End, High Hill and Crab Knoll be replaced with larger buoys and that smaller buoys be put back in the old places, as marked on the chart, “if funds allowed”.

-The transformation to the Walton & Frinton Yacht Club on it's present site
+The transformation to the Walton & Frinton Yacht Club on its present site

-A few days after this meeting, the Committee agreed that “the scheme should be a Limited Liability Company of £5000 with the proviso that no shares could be transferred by any subscriber without the consent of the directors”.
-The purchase was to be financed by offering shares to members and the Walton & Frinton Yacht Trust was formed.
+A few days after this meeting, the Committee agreed that “the scheme should be a Limited Liability Company of £5,000 with the proviso that no shares could be transferred by any subscriber without the consent of the directors”.
+The purchase was to be financed by offering shares to members and thus the Walton & Frinton Yacht Trust was formed.

 The Second World War

-During the first year of the War, the various committees met with decreasing regularity.
+During the first year of the war, the various committees met with decreasing regularity.
 It is apparent that many members were leaving the area to fight, and movements on the water were becoming restricted.